Helle Tem Cover

 star

-The PR4 is based very closely on Horace Kepharts design for his ideal knife and features a 4 inch cutting edge and a blade of 1095 Carbon steel.
-This optimum size it meets Kepharts requirements for a smaller knife and the spear point isn’t overtly ‘stabby’ nor in anyway oriented towards combat.
-The pouch sheath will ride quite high on your belt and of course just as with any other sheath you should consider how you will carry this knife to make it comfortable and accessible.
+The PR4 is based very closely on Horace Kepharts design for his ideal knife and features a 4-inch cutting edge and a blade of 1095 Carbon steel.
+This optimum size meets Kephart’s requirements for a smaller knife, and the spear point isn’t overtly ‘stabby’ nor in any way oriented towards combat.
+The pouch sheath will ride quite high on your belt, and of course, just as with any other sheath, you should consider how you will carry this knife to make it comfortable and accessible.

-The PR4 is part of ESEE’s Camp Lore series which includes other traditional knife designs suitable for bushcraft and camping.
-The individual knives in the series take their names from their designers, in this case, Patrick Rollins; hence PR, and from the length of their blade giving the PR 4.
-The series includes the CR2.5, a small bird, and trout style knife designed by Cody Rowen of Rowen Manufacturing the company behind the production and heat treat of ESEE knives.
+The PR4 is part of ESEE’s Camp Lore series, which includes other traditional knife designs suitable for bushcraft and camping.
+The individual knives in the series take their names from their designers, in this case, Patrick Rollins; hence PR, and from the length of their blade, giving the PR 4.
+The series includes the CR2.5, a small bird and trout-style knife designed by Cody Rowen of Rowen Manufacturing, the company behind the production and heat treatment of ESEE knives.

-The RB3 designed by Reuben Bolieu and a departure from ESEE’s typical saber ground blades featuring a Scandinavian grind perfect for woodworking and bushcraft.
-The JG3 is the final knife in the line-up designed by James Gibson the lead instructor for Randall’s Adventure & Training, a company closely associated with ESEE.
-The JG 3 is reminiscent of French trade knives and features a drop point blade that would be perfect for skinning and preparing game.
+Reuben Bolieu designed the RB3, a departure from ESEE’s typical saber ground blades featuring a Scandinavian grind perfect for woodworking and bushcraft.
+The JG3 is the final knife in the line-up designed by James Gibson, the lead instructor for Randall’s Adventure & Training, a company closely associated with ESEE.
+The JG 3 is reminiscent of French trade knives and features a drop-point blade perfect for skinning and preparing the game.

-The PR4, is the largest and most robust of the series and of the whole series is the most versatile, while it is very similar to Horace Kephart’s original design there are a few differences, such as the saber grind, looking at the surviving Colclesser brothers original knives, we can see that they had a flat grind.
-The saber grind on this knife increases the thickness of the steel behind the edge of the knife and makes it stronger, although it also reduces its slicing ability somewhat.
+The PR4 is the largest and most robust of the series, and the whole series, is the most versatile, while it is very similar to Horace Kephart’s original design, there are a few differences, such as the saber grind, looking at the surviving Colclesser brothers original knives, we can see that they had a flat grind.
+The saber grind on this knife increases the thickness of the steel behind the knife’s edge and makes it stronger, although it also somewhat reduces its slicing ability.

 The micarta handles are scalloped and sculpted to provide a secure grip even if the knife is wet and will also be hygienic and will not chill your hand too badly.
 ESEE’s reputation for exceptional quality control on their knives guarantees you a knife that will last you a lifetime, and their lifetime warranty backs that up.